CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: A brief on von Neumann modules

 We see that finding a(n endomorphic) dilation of $T$ is the same as finding a(n isometric) dilation of the family $\eta'_t$.
 Note, however, that for the former we need not know what a product system is, while the latter without product systems cannot even be formulated.
 (Closely related is the notion of elementary dilation of $T$ \cite{Ske11a,Ske16}, namely, an embedding $\vp\colon\cB\rightarrow\cA$ and a semigroup $\bfam{c_t}$ in $\cA$ such that $\vp\circ T_t(b)=c_t^*\vp(b)c_t$, mentioned already in Footnote \ref{elemFN}.) \eemp

 We stop our brief account on commutants and how this relates our results (based on \cite{BhSk00}) to other result (based on \cite{MuSo02}).
 The commutant of product systems \ref{PScomm} has been introduced in \cite{Ske03c} and discussed further in \cite{Ske09}.
-The latter also discusses the relation between left dilations and right dilations \ref{LdilRdil} the relation of the latter with representation of product systems from \ref{dilcomm}.
+The latter also discusses the relation between left dilations and right dilations \ref{LdilRdil} and the relation of the latter with representation of product systems from \ref{dilcomm}.
 The relation with (isometric) dilations of covariant representation in \ref{dilcomm}, is explained carefully in \cite{Ske08}.
-Among other things addressed in \cite{Ske05a,Ske08a}, these surveys also discuss carefully the Hilbert space case, that it, \nbd{E_0}semigroups $\vt$ on $\sB(H)$.
-In particular, it is explained that the Arveson system of $\vt$ (intertwiners) is the commutant of the Bhat system of $\vt$ (with a unit vector $\xi$, inputting $p=\xi\xi^*$ in Theorem \ref{E-supPSthm}) and that, therefore, they are anti-isomorphic and (by Tsirelson \cite{Tsi00p1}) the two need not be isomorphic. \footnote{Connes \cite{Con80p} looked at Hilbert spaces $H$ that are \nbd{\cA}\nbd{\cB}bimodules over \nbd{W^*}algebras $\cA$ and $\cB$.
-In other words, we have a commuting pair $(\rho^\circ,\rho,H)$ of (unital normal) representations of the opposite \nbd{W^*}algebra of $\cB$, $\cB^\circ$, and of $\cA$.
+Among other things addressed in \cite{Ske05a,Ske08a}, these surveys also discuss carefully the Hilbert space case, that is, \nbd{E_0}semigroups $\vt$ on $\sB(H)$.
+In particular, it is explained that the Arveson system of $\vt$ (intertwiners) is the commutant of the Bhat system of $\vt$ (with a unit vector $\xi$, inputting $p=\xi\xi^*$ in Theorem \ref{E-supPSthm}) and that, therefore, they are anti-isomorphic and (by Tsirelson \cite{Tsi00p1}) the two need not be isomorphic. \footnote{Connes \cite{Con80p} looked at Hilbert spaces $H$ that are \nbd{\cA}\nbd{\cB}bimodules over \nbd{W^*}algebras $\cA$ and $\cB$. \phantomsection {von Neumann!correspondence!\it{versus} Connes correspondence} {Connes correspondence!\it{versus} von Neumann correspondence}In other words, we have a commuting pair $(\rho^\circ,\rho,H)$ of (unital normal) representations of the opposite \nbd{W^*}algebra of $\cB$, $\cB^\circ$, and of $\cA$.
 Of course, if we represent $\cA$ and $\cB$ as von Neumann algebras, then we are exactly in the representation picture of von Neumann \nbd{\cA}\nbd{{\cB^\circ}'}correspondences.
 In particular, if we opt to have $\cB$ (hence, $\cB^\circ$) in \it{standard representation}, then by \it{Tomita conjugation} we get $\cB^\circ\cong\cB'$.
 (Already mentioned in \cite[Remark 4.3]{Ske06b}.)
 Following the presentation in Takesaki \cite[Section IX.3]{Tak03a}, by how the action of the operator space $L:=L_\psi(\cD(H,\psi))$ is defined in\cite[Equation (11)]{Tak03a} and by \cite[Lemma 3.3(iii)]{Tak03a}, $L$ is (a strongly closed submodule of) $C_{N^\circ}(\sB(L^2(N),H))$.
 By how the inner product is defined in \cite[Equation (23)]{Tak03a}, the \it{fusion product} of two Connes correspondences is exactly the commuting pair picture of the tensor product of the corresponding von Neumann correspondences.
 (Mentioned after \cite[Remark 6.3]{Ske08a} and recovered in \cite{BMSS12}.
-See also Thom \cite{Tho11}.)
+See also Thom \cite{Tho11}; see \cite{Ske12p} for a thorough discussion.)

 The commuting pair picture of von Neumann correspondences is, therefore, a generalization of Connes correspondences and the tensor product of the former includes the \it{fusion product} of the latter.
 Unlike the latter, the former does not depend on tools like \it{Tomita-Takesaki theory} and \it{standard representation}, and the formulae do not depend manifestly on the choice of a faithful semi-finite normal weight. }